-The Resource & Referral Service is a core benefit available to all benefits eligible employees.
+The Resource & Referral Service is a core benefit available to all benefits eligible employees and their household members.
 You do not have to enroll or make any contributions to use this benefit.
 Citi provides the Resource & Referral Service through a contract with Humana.